drinkits/attachmentarchitect-support/README.md

 ### General Questions

 **Q: Does the app read my file contents?**
-A: No. We only read metadata (filename, size, upload date).
-We never access file contents.
+A: No (by default).
+We only read metadata (filename, size, upload date).
+Deep content scanning is opt-in and only for text files < 5MB.

 **Q: Is my data secure?**
 A: Yes.
 All data stays in your Jira instance.
 We use Atlassian Forge (SOC 2, ISO 27001 certified).

 **Q: Can I undo a deletion?**
 A: No. Deletions are permanent.
-Always review carefully before deleting.
+Always review carefully and create backups before deleting.

 **Q: How often should I scan?**
 A: Monthly for most instances.
 Weekly for high-activity instances.
+After major migrations or cleanups.

+**Q: Can I scan specific projects only?**
+A: Yes!
+Use the Scan Scope feature in Settings to select specific projects.

 ### Technical Questions